18 Aug - 4 min read

 Personal loans are handy when you need cash because life just happens; whether or not you have the budget for it.
-So no matter if it’s for emergency funds or something less critical, banks are realising the need for fast approval loans with minimal paperwork.
+So no matter if it’s for emergency funds or something less critical, banks are realising the need for fast approval loans with minimal paperwork in addition to competitive personal loan rates.
 If you are planning on taking a personal loan, here are a few things that will help you with your application process.

 There are several ways to apply for a personal loan nowadays and the method may depend on your chosen bank’s procedure:

 Walk-in – When in doubt, you can always just walk into your chosen bank branch and ask about loan applications.
-Some bank branches are better equipped with MyKad readers so no documentation required such as at Easy- RHB outlets.
-To apply for the AEONiCash and Hong Leong Mach IOU, you will only need your MyKad and income slip.
-Usually these banks aim to provide customers with fast-approval loans that require little documentation.
+Some bank branches are better equipped with MyKad readers so no documentation required such as at Easy-RHB outlets.
+To apply for the AEONiCash, Hong Leong Mach IOU, or an Alliance Bank personal loan, you will only need your MyKad and income slip.
+Usually these banks aim to provide customers with fast approval loans that require little documentation.
 If in doubt, check the bank website or give the customer service centre a call.

 Phone-in – Some banks simply ask that you phone in.
 This is then followed by instructions on how to go about your application.
 Some may require you to head down to a bank branch but others may fax or email you a form to fill and return via the same mode.